danielbodnar/awesome-stars/README.md

 ## grpc

+- [loopholelabs/frpc-go](https://github.com/loopholelabs/frpc-go) - fRPC-go is a lightweight, fast, and secure RPC framework implemented for Go that uses Frisbee under the hood
+- [bufbuild/buf](https://github.com/bufbuild/buf) - A new way of working with Protocol Buffers.
 - [pact-foundation/pact-plugins](https://github.com/pact-foundation/pact-plugins) - 🏰 Architecture to support Plugins 🔌 with Pact 🔗
 - [flyteorg/flyte](https://github.com/flyteorg/flyte) - Scalable and flexible workflow orchestration platform that seamlessly unifies data, ML and analytics stacks.
 - [kubeshark/kubeshark](https://github.com/kubeshark/kubeshark) - The API traffic analyzer for Kubernetes providing real-time K8s protocol-level visibility, capturing and monitoring all traffic and payloads going in, out and across containers, pods, nodes and cluste